anishjain05/Meal-GreenHouse/README.md

 # Meal-GreenHouse

-Elementary front-end design project created as part of the HCI (Human Computer Interaction) Course at IIIT-Delhi.
+Elementary front-end design project created as part of the IHCI (Intro to Human Computer Interaction) Course at IIIT-Delhi.

 ## Aim
 To provide a platform where individuals or organizations generating surplus food can connect with organizations capable of distributing leftover food to those in need.
 This initiative aims to conserve resources and alleviate hunger.